mubashirzamir/docker-compose-laravel/README.md

 Alternatively you can use the provided convenience scripts:

 - `./dev-up.sh` - Start the containers
+- `./dev-stop.sh` - Stop the containers (preserves them for faster restart)
-- `./dev-down.sh` - Stop the containers
+- `./dev-down.sh` - Stop and remove the containers
 - `./dev-rebuild.sh` - Rebuild images and start containers (use after Dockerfile changes)

 After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).